Our Curriculum Approach

 Our aim at Cromer Academy is to provide an exceptional education for all our pupils; an education that brings out the best in all of them and prepares them for success in life.

-Our broad, balanced and knowledge-rich curriculum is designed to provide children with the core knowledge they need for success in education and later life, to ensure they leave Cromer Academy with the qualifications needed to access the next level of their education, to develop the whole person and the talents of the individual and to allow all children to become active, economically self-sufficient and respectful citizens.
+Our broad, balanced and knowledge-rich curriculum is designed to provide children with the core knowledge they need for success in education and later life, to ensure they leave Cromer Academy with the qualifications needed to access the next level of their education, to develop the whole person and the talents of the individual and to allow all children to become well rounded, economically self-sufficient and respectful citizens.

 Our curriculum has subject-specific knowledge at its heart, and we look to the academic disciplines for guidance on the most powerful knowledge to teach.
 We also seek to learn from research about how this knowledge can be retained in long-term memory, so that every child can reach their full potential and achieve excellent outcomes.